Lifecycle Management Integration Guide

 After successful backend issuance, the provisioning process continues on the user device.

-IDEMIA Wallet Processing:
+IDEMIA iD Wallet Processing:

 - The user receives a notification confirming successful issuance.